-You'll fish on the bayou and take a flatboat spin to try crabbing, spend a day in New Orleans, explore Shipp and Dauphin Islands, and discover coastal backwoods by canoe.
-You'll attend a pow wow weekend on the Choctaw Indian reservation.
-There are kayaking and camping excursions offshore, and regular trips to the beach to swim and play.
+You'll fish on the bayou and take a flatboat spin to try crabbing.
+We spend a day in New Orleans, explore Dauphin Island beaches, and discover coastal backwoods by canoe and kayak.
+Throw in a beach barbeque with local friends, and it’s sure to be a summer to remember.

 Our home in Mississippi is a community center located in the heart of the Turkey Creek neighborhood.
 It’s equipped with everything we need to make it our temporary home.

 We go to work five days a week, ending mid- to late afternoon, and with a few projects to choose from each day.
 You will usually be on a construction or building crew, but there also are some environmental and social service projects.
 Once a week you will be on “homebase crew” with a few other participants and a leader.
 The crew prepares breakfast for everyone, runs errands and buys food for the next meals, does laundry, cleans our living space, helps our dinner cook if needed, and enjoys a “day in the life” of Turkey Creek.

 After work ends each day there is time for nearby outings, activities in the neighborhood, playing with local kids, and sometimes a bit of downtime before dinner.
 In addition to afternoon activities, there are full-day excursions.
 The second, shorter session includes most of the same activities as the first session but with more condensed timeframes.